Anyolite/anyolite/README.md

 * Arrays and hashes are not directly supported
 * Pointers are not directly supported
-* Procs and block arguments are not directly supported
+* Procs as arguments are not directly supported (block arguments are, however)
 * Symbols do not work due to their compiletime nature in Crystal
 * Only one function with the same name can be wrapped
 * Splat arguments and arbitrary keywords are not possible due to their reliance on symbols